GuzhengAlive/gza-rebuild/site/content/similar-instruments/mongolian-yatga-ятга-ᠶᠠᠲᠤᠭ᠎ᠠ.md

-      For a wonderful photo I don't have license to, please check out renowned photographer Tom Kelly's Photos from the [2016 Nadaam Festival](https://www.thomaslkellyphotos.com/STOCK/MONGOLIA/MONGOLIA-2016/i-gzfgBTT/A).
+      For a wonderful photo I don't have license to, please check out renowned photographer Thomas Kelly's Photos from the [2016 Nadaam Festival](https://www.thomaslkellyphotos.com/STOCK/MONGOLIA/MONGOLIA-2016/i-gzfgBTT/A).

       Various photographs show some players on thin, 13-string long zithers that look quite similar to the Korean Gayageum.
-I unfortunatley don't know more other than to say it could be something like this [Mongolian Store's instrument](https://mongolianstore.com/product/zither/).
+I unfortunately don't know more other than to say it could be something like this [Mongolian Store's instrument](https://mongolianstore.com/product/zither/).
     videos: